MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/apps-upload.md

   ![View team](../../assets/images/store-upload-a-custom-app2.png)

-2. In the *Open* dialog, navigate to the package you want to upload and choose *Open*.
+2. In the **Open** dialog, navigate to the package you want to upload and choose Open.

    ![Add menu](../../assets/images/NewappAddmenudropdown.png)